Geerodge/georgemc.co.uk/src/pages/about.md

 permalink: /about/index.html
 ---

+I will help you grow your business and earn more money, by taking the guesswork out of your marketing.

+Over the past 10+ years, I've helped hundreds of business owners and entrepreneurs with...

+- Full marketing strategy
+- Search engine optimisation (SEO)
+- Conversion page optimisation
+- and more...

+&nbsp;
 ### How Can I Help You Grow Your Business?

 I'll take the guesswork out of your marketing so you can confidently grow your business with clarity.